gecBurton/llm-freeway/README.md

 ## Data

 * models loaded from json on disk/s3
-* user data from KeyCloak (Cognito will be added)
+* user data from KeyCloak
-* logs to Elastic/OpenSearch/postgres
+* logs to postgres

 ## features